omnirivani/scanner/README.md

    ```bash
    python scanner.py
    ```
-   - You will be prompted for a card search in the format: "[card name] #[number] [condition]"
+   - You will be prompted for a card search in the format: "[card name] #[number] [condition] p[pages to search]"
+        - Name, number, and condition are case-insensitive.
+        - The number argument must include "#", followed immediately by a number like 001/021 or a term like TG05/TG30.
+        - Condition keyword is one of the following: nm, lp, mp, hp, d
+            - nm = nearly mint, lp = lightly played, mp = moderately played, hp = heavily played, d = damaged
+        - The pages keyword argument must include a lowercase "p", followed by # of pages you want to view.
+        - You can omit the condition to default viewing any condition.
-        - You can omit the condition to default to Near Mint (nm).
+        - You can omit the pages argument to default to viewing 1 page.

-        - Example: Enter card search (or type 'exit' to quit): charizard ex #001/021 lp
+        - Example: Enter card search (or type 'exit' to quit): charizard ex #001/021 lp p5
-        - This searches for the term "charizard ex", looks for the number "001/021", and in the condition "Lightly Played".
+        - This searches 5 pages for the term "charizard ex", looks for the number "001/021" and in the condition "Lightly Played".
+        - A term like "charizard ex #xy17" will also work, searching only the first page, and looking for any condition.

    - The browser will open and load TCGPlayer search results.
    - If multiple products match, you will be prompted in the terminal to select one.
-        - Click away from brower and into terminal, then type the selection.
+        - If needed, click away from brower and into terminal, then type the selection.

 2. **View Results:**
    - The five most recent sales data will be displayed in the terminal.